Jordin/notebot-api/README.md

 A catalogue of songs encoded in this format can be found [here](https://github.com/Jordin/notebot-songs/tree/notebot-1.0.0) with a direct download [here](https://github.com/Jordin/notebot-songs/archive/notebot-1.0.0.zip).
-These songs are free to use, distribute, and modify, with one exception: do not sell them.
+These songs are free to use, distribute, and modify.